See the list of vulnerabilities detected

 Role required: User, Vulnerability Manager or User Manager

-The Vulnerabilities table offers details about the types of vulnerabilities identified in your group.
+The Injected table offers details about the types of vulnerabilities identified in your group.

 The following are short descriptions of what you find for each column: